AngrySquid14/APUSHcommon/Violet's Notes/Unit 4/Unit 4 Review.md

 #### What does the party support?
 Against?
 Ideology?
 Impact?
 ## Chapter 11
 ### Reform Movements: *Society, Women, Abolition*
+#### 2nd Great Awakening
+- Message
+	-  People must readmit God & Jesus into life
+	- Calvinism?
+	- *Not focused on predestination anymore*
+- *Utopian societies* form (Shakers, Oneida)
+	- Based on *New Thought* (Unitarianism, Transcendentalism)
+		- Unitarianism - God is *One*, not *Trinity*
+		- Transcendentalism - *Reject Traditional roles*
+	- Aimed for perfection
+	- Brook Farm (Massachusetts)
+		- Residents shared work & leisure
+	- New Harmony
+		- Residents equal, live together
+	- Oneida (Made silverware?)
+		- *Free love*, married to all/group
+			- <u>No sex outside of group</u>
+			- Women gained equality
+				- No childbearing necessary, allowed to dress freely
+		- No monogamy allowed
+			- Love all equally
+		- Moved to upstate New York
+		- Valued community, was a *commune*
+		- *No family units*, children shared, but lived separated from adults
+			- Mothers rotated amongst children
+	- Shakers
+		- *Celibate*, also communal living
+		- Separated selves from outside world
+		- Confessing sins required
+		- Open to non-Christians?
 #### Origins, Arguments For?
 #### Targets/Topics of Reform?
+- **Temperance Movement**:
+	- Push against drunkenness and alcoholism
+	- Women played large role
+- **Education**:
+	- Push for *universal education*
+	- *Horace Mann* - "Father of Education"
+- **Asylum Reform**:
+	- *Dorothea Dix* - pushed for improvement of treatment for the mentally ill
+- **Prison Reform**:
+	- aims to stop imprisoning debtors
 #### Achieved Success?
 ### Slavery Arguments: For/Against (N/S, White/Black)
 #### Arguments for Slavery